komal-armarkar/komal-armarkar.github.io/README.md

 I have worked on OS like Linux, Debian, Windows.
 I have some experience working with tools like Burpsuite, Nmap, JIRA, WireShark, tcpdump, QaulysGuard Tool.

-I'm also aware of privary standard ISO/IEC 27701
+I'm also aware of privacy standard ISO/IEC 27701

 Also, I have delivered a presentation on [Command Injection](https://www.slideshare.net/KomalArmarkar/command-injection-komalarmarkar/1)  at [InfosecGirls](https://www.infosecgirls.in/) , a Infosec Chapter lead by Vandana Verma, [OWASPWIA](https://www.owasp.org/index.php/Women_In_AppSec) Lead India.